t4ol1n/tif/examples/claimcheck/README.txt

 Each line of the file will be output for each stage in the route.
 It looks like this: route4 INFO  claimed 3 Our business case for the example
-- "claimed means that the mass data has been claimed again
+- "claimed means that the LOB has been claimed again
 - "3" is the part / line number
 - "Our business case ... " is the content of the body of the message

 Unordered:
-   The lines starting with unordered show the state after splitting and check in of the mass data.
+   The lines starting with unordered show the state after splitting and check in of the LOB.
 The line numbers will be scrambled and the real content is replaced by the "claim tag" (a uuid to later retrieve the data)

 Claimed: